adilkhr/my-ms3-project/README.md

 ## Typography and color scheme

-* For Typography I used google fonts to then apply the oswald font all round the site, and i also used the font-family of Bona Nova for the quotes i have added on some of my pages
+* For Typography I used google fonts to then apply the oswald font all round the site, and I also used the font-family of Bona Nova for the quotes I have added on some of my pages
 * The colour scheme used throughout the page were mainly white, black, and grey/blue grey.
-I kept the colour theme to a minimum as i felt there was no need to overcomplicate the site as it may distract users from the content and would not look visually appealing.
-Using materialize css throughout my project i used the color pallete to pick the colors used in my site, using the following: black, blue-grey darken 4, blue-grey darken 2 and blue-grey darken 1
+I kept the colour theme to a minimum as I felt there was no need to overcomplicate the site as it may distract users from the content and would not look visually appealing.
+Using materialize css throughout my project I used the color pallete to pick the colors used in my site, using the following: black, blue-grey darken 4, blue-grey darken 2 and blue-grey darken 1

 ***